maxzinkus/dnd-adventures/TownOfOrtuk-FirstOneShot.md

 A symbol is etched into the dirt in the center of the clearing pulses purple.
 A DC 14 Arcana check informs that this is the symbol of Shar, goddess of darkness and loss.

-Attempting to interact with the children is fruitless, entering the circle deals 1d4 magic damage and throws the player out of the circle.
+Attempting to interact with the children is fruitless, entering the circle deals 2d4 magic damage (or half on a successful CON save DC 10) and throws the player out of the circle.

 Hiding in the purple fog are two Cursed Dryads.
 Stats of a Dryad, but glowing with cursed light.
 Add other features/effects of the curse of Shar for stronger parties or for fun.